English is all around you.

 Oh, and One More Thing…

-If you liked these tips, you should check out the FluentU app.
-Like the website, the FluentU app lets you learn English from popular talk shows, catchy music videos and funny commercials, as you can see here:
+If you like to learn English with radio shows and stations, you should check out the FluentU app, too.
+Just like radio, FluentU teaches you authentic English, from popular talk shows, catchy music videos and funny commercials as you can see here:

 The FluentU app makes it really easy to watch English videos.
 There are captions that are interactive.
 That means you can tap on any word to see an image, definition, and useful examples.